HelloWorld183L/StudentMentoringApp/README.md

 Web application where students can filter for mentors using mock data.
 This is a team project that was made using an Agile process where we work using a Trello board within sprints.

 ## Contributing
 NOTE: For brevity sake, I described a process we can use to work with Git effectively but you are more than welcome to suggest changes (please suggest in Teams).
-Usually, people would have a develop branch but for this project scale but I think it would make pull requests too slow.
+Usually, people would have a develop branch but for this project scale I think it would make pull requests too slow.

 Only people within the team project must contribute to this (unless this is expanded upon in the future).
 We can use a GitFlow process to categorise branches into features, refactoring, testing, bugfix etc.